Procedure Guide ·Spay ·2026

 Cost vs Wellness Plan

-A wellness add-on costs $120-$300/year and may reimburse $150 toward spaying.
-For the spay alone, you'll pay more in premiums than you'd save.
-The math works only if you also use it for vaccines, dental cleanings, and other preventive care.
+A wellness add-on costs $120-$300/year and may reimburse $150.
+For spay alone, you'll pay more in premiums than you'd save.
+The math works only if you use it for vaccines, cleanings, and other preventive care.

 Red flag · Coverage